Mexico › Best Places to Stay in Palenque

 Where is Palenque?

 Palenque is a small modern city and adjacent archeological site in the southeastern Mexico state of Chiapas.
-Palenque lies around 270 km northeast of Chiapas state capital Tuxtla Gutiérrez, 210 km northeast of San Cristobal de las Casas, 900 km southeast of Mexico City, and 835 km southwest of Cancún.
+Palenque lies around 270 km northeast of the Chiapas state capital Tuxtla Gutiérrez, 210 km northeast of San Cristobal de las Casas, 900 km southeast of Mexico City, and 835 km southwest of Cancún.
 Non-stop flights to Palenque take 1 hour 30 minutes from Mexico City.

 How big is Palenque?